Ezibenroc/robot/README.md

     make ui

 The first terminal now display the evolution of the map.
-The second terminal is an erlang shell offering some functions:
+The second terminal is an Erlang shell offering some functions:

 * `ui:allNames()`   will display the name of all robots of the map.
 * `ui:printScore()` will display the different points scored by the robots till now.
 * `ui:terminate()`  will terminate properly the program.

-Some results (points scored, queries from the UI, eventual runtime errors) are writen in the file `main.log`.
+Some results (points scored, queries from the UI, eventual runtime errors) are written in the file `main.log`.

 #### Superarbiter

-The program is intended to run with some provided superabiter.
+The program is intended to run with some provided superarbiter.
 It should work, but has not been tested.
 However, one can run the program with some dummy superarbiter: in the file `main.erl`, uncomment the line `register(superarbiter,spawn(main,superarbiter_loop,[])),`, then compile and run.